The root of the DOM tree to which this DLoc applies.

 The offset of the location.
 If the offset is omitted, then

-rather than be a location that points
+the location will point to node rather than be a location that points

-to the node inside of node
+to the node inside of node at offset offset.

 Whether to normalize the offset to a valid value.

 The location.
-It returns undefined
+It returns undefined if the node is "absent"

-.
+because it is undefined or null.
 This is true irrespective of the

 signature used.
 If you use a Caret and it has an absent node, then the

-result is undefined
+result is undefined.

 Same as DLoc.makeDLoc but must does not accept an "absent" node, and

-won't ever return undefined
+won't ever return undefined.

 Generated using TypeDoc

-objects.
+DLocobjects.
 Calling this constructor directly is not legal.